felipe-xavier/mini-onboarding-ignite-bowser/README.md

 ## About

-This is a mini on-boarding application, built with React-Native, React Navigation 5, MobX State Tree and TypeScript using the [Ignite Bowser](https://github.com/infinitered/ignite-bowser) boilerplate.
+This is a mini on-boarding application built with React-Native, React Navigation 5, MobX State Tree and TypeScript using the [Ignite Bowser](https://github.com/infinitered/ignite-bowser) boilerplate.

 ## Instalation